New Hampshire Gay Men’s Chorus …

 Founded in 1998, the New Hampshire Gay Men’s Chorus (NHGMC) has an amazing, endearing history of triumphs and struggles, good times and bad.
 Through it all, the Chorus has delivered high-quality entertainment and musical joy to tens of thousands of people all over the state.
 Despite overcoming fears and doubts in its early years, when acceptance of gay people in New Hampshire was scarce, today the NHGMC is more popular than ever all over the state and beyond.
 In the words of NH Governor Christopher Sununu, in his 25th Anniversary Commendation, the Chorus is “truly a Granite State musical treasure.”

-Now in its 25th Silver Anniversary year, NHGMC is a popular, talented, not-for-profit musical group that performs two concert series per year — a Holiday series in December and a Spring series in May — in at least four New Hampshire cities.
+Having just experienced a wonderful year of 25th Anniversary celebrations, the NHGMC is a popular, talented, not-for-profit musical group that performs two concert series per year — a Holiday series in December and a Spring series in May — in at least four New Hampshire cities.

 The Chorus also gives many Outreach performances throughout the year at assisted living centers, at Interfaith services, at sports events, for government and civic groups, and at Pride events.
 In recent years, the Chorus has received greater publicity, performing on national and local television.